Kim Coleman: Early life and education

 Coleman was born in New Orleans, Louisiana, and was raised in Louisiana and Texas.
 At the age of 19, she joined the Church of Jesus Christ of Latter-day Saints and soon after served an 18-month mission in Massachusetts.
 In 1992, she earned a Bachelor of Arts degree from the University of Utah, where she studied psychology, sociology, and criminology.

 Career

 Coleman's interest in civic engagement began after she spotted a drug house near her residence, leading her to start a neighborhood watch program.
-She later served as a planning commissioner in West Valley City.
+She became a planning commissioner in West Valley City.
 Her husband, Joel, also served two terms as a West Valley City councilman.
 She has been active in conservative local politics, having co-founded the West Side Matters Republican Club, served as both a county and state Central Committee member for the Utah Republican Party, and run the political consulting firm Coleman Planet.

 The Colemans also founded Monticello Academy, a charter school in West Valley City, where she serves as executive director.
 She created a financing model now commonly used to allow charter schools to acquire buildings independent of development companies.